 This proposed hierarchy would include standardized headings for easy human and machine readability, with the structured headings directly corresponding to headings in the primary paper.
 Additionally the supplementary material should be designed to include ample indexable metadata relating various elements within the paper’s hierarchy.

-Σ.II.f Proposed hierarchy
+Σ.II∥F Proposed hierarchy

 In this proposed hierarchy the primary text sits atop the supplement, synthesizing the entirety of the supplemental information in broad strokes.
 Local links point to more detailed descriptions of methods and data located further within the supplemental materials.